 "Why is it that one careless match can start a forest fire, but it takes a whole box to start a grill?"Anonymous

-Gas and kerosene put out noxious vapors and I have heard of more than one case of people being killed by the fumes.
+Gas and kerosene put out noxious vapors.
 Here's a news video about a man who died from gasoline fumes used to ignite a charcoal fire.
 Let's not talk about how many sleeves have caught fire while trying to light coals with fluid and a cigarette lighter, and if your fire doesn't get off to a roaring start please please please don't squirt it with starter fluid unless you've been wanting to see how the inside of the hospital's burn unit looks.

 And stay away from the easy lighting charcoal.
 Just open the bag and smell.
 They are soaked in mineral spirits.
 All the way to the core.
 So petroleum products are in the smoke right to the end.
 And you can taste it in the food.
 I prefer salt and pepper thank you.